 The purchase offer for a condo sale or homeowners association property will contain, in compliance with the law, a requirement that the seller furnish the buyer with certain disclosure information and documents.
 Ask about condo and homeowners association resale procedures in your area.

-Do buyers ever offer more than the listing price?
+Do buyer ever offer more than the listing price?

 Rarely, but they do offer above list sometimes if they believe it makes their offer more acceptable than other competing offers.
-For the protection of all parties, it is best to include a separate statement signed by the buyers, indicating the buyers awareness of the list price and their reasons for the higher offer.
+For the protection of all parties, it is best to include a separate statement signed by the buyer, indicating the buyer awareness of the list price and their reasons for the higher offer.